jianastrero/temper-tamer/README.md

 - Showing the activities in the manner shown in figma
   - Solution: At first, i used FlowColumn and i couldn't get to center a row where there is only 1 item.
 So, i read the documentation and found out that i should be using FlowRow instead.

+# Future iterations
+ - Animations
+ - Create DTO's to not expose the models from the domain layer
+ - Add more screens
+ - Add more tests